jako4931/jako4931.github.io/_posts/2019-06-26-Signal-Behandling.md

 Other common types of filters:

-- Chebyshev type 1 – has a steeper roll-off and more passband ripples
+* Chebyshev type 1 – has a steeper rolloff and more passband ripples
-- Chebyshev type 2 – has a steeper roll-off and more stopband rippes
+* Chebyshev type 2 – has a steeper rolloff and more stopband rippes
-- Elliptic – has a steeper roll-off and more ripples in both the passband and stopband
+* Elliptic – has a steeper rolloff and more ripples in both the passband and stopband

 ## [](#header-2)High-Pass Filter